 Where do Inland Sea Oats grow?

-According to Wildflower.org, this grass is native to a large area of the United States spanning from the Great Plains to the East Coast!
+While this grass does great in Central Texas, according to Wildflower.org, this grass is native to a large area of the United States spanning from the Great Plains to the East Coast!
 You can find it growing in a whopping 29 states.
 If your state is on this list, there is a good chance you can find the grass at a nursery that specializes in native plants.
 Here are some tips for finding native plants near you.

 - District of Columbia